Last-mile delivery costs consume over two-fifths of overall logistics costs.- Frost and Sullivan, 2018

 Logistics companies have to manage multiple delivery complexities in last mile logistics.
 Even a small glitch can lead to huge costs.

 Managing evolving customer expectations

-Retailers are facing greater pressure to deliver more parcels at a lower cost.
+Retailers are facing greater pressure to deliver more couriers or parcels at a lower cost.
 Customers expect faster deliveries and increased control over the delivery experience.
 Reducing the last-mile delivery costs determines your ability to offer faster, flexible, and free deliveries.